-- 9. The EPDP Team's Phase 1 Recommendation 24 recommends that the following requirements apply to the Transfer Policy until superseded by recommendations from the Transfer Policy review being undertaken by the GNSO Council: - (a) Until such time when the RDAP service (or other secure methods for transferring data) is required by ICANN to be offered, if the Gaining Registrar is unable to gain access to then-current Registration Data for a domain name subject of a transfer, the related requirements in the Transfer Policy will be superseded by the below provisions: - (a1) The Gaining Registrar is not REQUIRED to obtain a Form of Authorization from the Transfer Contact. - (a2) The Registrant MUST independently re-enter Registration Data with the Gaining Registrar.
-In such instance, the Gaining Registrar is not REQUIRED to follow the Change of Registrant Process as provided in Section II.C. of the Transfer Policy. - (b) As used in the Transfer Policy: - (b1) The term "Whois data" SHALL have the same meaning as "Registration Data". - (b2) The term "Whois details" SHALL have the same meaning as "Registration Data".
+- 9. The EPDP Team's Phase 1 Recommendation 24 recommends that the following requirements apply to the Transfer Policy until superseded by recommendations from the Transfer Policy review being undertaken by the GNSO Council: - (a) Until such time when the RDAP service (or other secure methods for transferring data) is required by ICANN to be offered, if the Gaining Registrar is unable to gain access to then-current Registration Data for a domain name subject of a transfer, the

-In its recommendations, the working group is recommending eliminating the requirement that the Gaining Registrar send a Gaining Form of Authorization (Recommendation 15).
+In its preliminary recommendations, the working group is recommending eliminating the requirement that the Gaining Registrar send a Gaining Form of Authorization (Preliminary Recommendation 1).

-In Recommendation 1, the working group is recommending the terminology changes from EPDP Phase 1, Recommendation #24.
+In Preliminary Recommendation 14, the working group is recommending the terminology changes from EPDP Phase 1, Recommendation #24.
 Specifically: